-Heather is a certified 200-hour yoga instructor and brings back the fundamental basics and benefits to her yoga classes.
+Heather is a certified and registered 200-hour yoga instructor and brings back the fundamental basics and benefits to her yoga classes.
 She turned to yoga to assist in her own healing journey and wants to assist in the healing of others.

 She also is a Life Coach, Reiki Practitioner, and the Community Well-Being Manager at Live Well Winona which enables her to grow both personally and professionally in her passion of providing guidance and resources for healing to her community.

 Heather’s hope for her yoga students is to connect with breath, explore and discover how their individual body responds to a yoga pose.
 In addition, to create a space where everyone feels welcome and have fun learning about themselves.
 This environment encourages the student to connect and trust their inner wisdom.

 Elle brings more than a decade of experience teaching yoga to her classes, as well as a sense of humor and an ability to work with a variety of student’s needs.
 Her trainings include 200 hours of Vinyasa Yoga training.
 Forrest Yoga Advanced Teacher Training.
 She also has specialty trainings in: Yoga for Back Care, Pre-natal Yoga, and Yoga for Seniors.

 Elle teaches a variety of classes from challenging Forrest Inspired Vinyasa classes to Gentle Yoga.
 She also works with individual students to help them deepen their practice.
 Her own practice includes Forrest Yoga, Yin, Vinyasa, Pranayama, mindfulness, and SomaYoga.